 The solution to this version can be calculated without using the procedure.
 Let any valid change combination be expressed as a sequence by using two symbols.
 The symbol ‘

 *’ indicates one coin, and ‘

-**_*****_*’ would mean 2 of denomination 1, 5 of denomination 2, and 1 of denomination 3, summing to 8.
+**_*****_*’ would mean 2 coins of denomination 1, 5 coins of denomination 2, and 1 of denomination 3, summing to 8.
 In these expressions the sequence is always of length n + k – 1, and there will always be n

 amount = 0 (allowable change), or on the lower left, with

-Since the number of times each interior node is called is the sum of the two nodes above it, and the outside edges are all 1, what we have in the middle is a portion of Pascal’s Triangle.
+Since the number of times each interior node is called is the sum of the two nodes above it, and the top edges are all 1, what we have in the middle is a portion of Pascal’s Triangle.
 We can use the properties of Pascal’s Triangle to help figure out how many procedure calls in total there are.

-For one, any entry in Pascal’s Triangle can be calculated from the row and offset into the row using the choose function: it is simply C(row, offset).
+For one, any entry in Pascal’s Triangle can be calculated from the row and offset into the row using the choose function again: it is simply C(row, offset).
 Another property, very useful for us, is what’s called the ‘Hockey Stick Rule’, due to the shape it describes.
 If you wish to know the sum of any diagonal of numbers extending from the edge to somewhere in the middle of the Triangle, it is the number just below and in the opposite direction of the diagonal.
 Expressed using the binomial coefficients (i.e. the choose function expressions), the result is:

 |m-1||C(r+i,i) = C(r+m,m-1)|

 In that expression, r is the row the diagonal starts on, and m is its length.
 Note that we start our row and offset indexing at 0 when using these formulas.

 We’ll split the total calls into two types — those that terminate and return a single value, and those that do not immediately terminate and rely on the calls below them in the tree.